DiBop/md2json-gpt3-metadata/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request to suggest improvements or bug fixes.

----

-This `README.md` includes a clear title, description, installation instructions, and all relevant information.
-The placeholders like "yourusername" or "your_openai_api_key_here" need to be replaced with actual values.
-The representative image link is a placeholder; you may replace it with an appropriate graphic that reflects the purpose of your repository.